MohammedAnasuddin/Anas-WebDev-Mastery/ReactJS/Notes/Working_of_React.md

     `React` provides greater optimization by working with immutability.

+> In React, rendering should be a pure calculation of JSX and should not contain side effects(External Events) like modifying the DOM.

 ## Decoding  Reconciliation

 `render()` function as creating a tree of React elements.
 On the next state or props update, that `render()` function will return a different `tree` of React elements.